19.1 ASSISTANCE FOR STUDENTS WITH CHILDREN

 19.8 SERVICES FOR VICTIMS OF SEXUAL ASSAULT

 A student who is a victim of a sex offense is urged to call the University Police or the Sexual Assault Dean-on-Call.
 If the University Police are called, they will respond at once, and at the same time notify the Sexual Assault Dean-on-Call.
-The Sexual Assault Dean-on-Call may be reached directly through the University Police by dialing 123 from any University phone or 773-702-8181 and asking for the Sexual Assault Dean-on-Call.
+The Sexual Assault Dean-on-Call may be reached through the University Police by dialing 123 from any University phone or 773-702-8181 and asking for the Sexual Assault Dean-on-Call or directly by dialing 773-834-HELP (4357) or 4-HELP from a campus phone.
 The student is not required to give a reason for calling the Sexual Assault Dean-on-Call, nor does contacting the Dean-on-Call oblige the student to make a report with the police.

 The Sexual Assault Dean-on-Call is available to answer any general or personal questions related to sexual assault.
 The Sexual Assault Dean-on-Call ensures that the full breadth of University resources is available to assist the student through the crisis, explains procedures at the police station or the emergency room, gives general information about the criminal justice system and University disciplinary procedures, and provides referrals for counseling and other services, such as legal advocacy.
 The Sexual Assault Dean-on-Call will remain in contact with the student as long as the student wishes.